ajhenley/gitbook/add_an_image_to_the_web_page.md

 * Attributes provide further information about an element
 * Attributes are a name-value pair and the value must be in quotes
 * There should be no space on either side of the equal sign for attributes
-* Attributes are always specified in the start tag
+* Attributes are always specified in the start tag.
+Put them in the end tag?
+Then I don't know you.

 ####Add a linked image and some attributes to the Web Page